Aviah/one-click-django-server/README.md

 ## Command line aliases:

 1. firewall-up: loads the firewall
-2. firewall-down: clears all iptables rules, sometimes useful for debugging
+2. firewall-down: clears all iptables rules, so no firewall at all.
+Sometimes useful for debugging
+3. site-maintenance: shutsdown apache gracefuly, waits 1 minute, and moves Nginx to a one-page static maintenance html site (maintenance file is /usr/share/nginx/html/index.html)
+4. site-up: restarts apache, and restart Nginx with the django site
+5. site-reload: touches the wsgi file, so mod-wsgi reloads the python code.
+Useful if only pycode changed, and there is no need to restart Apache

 ## Next Steps: